Dynamically incoherent surface endomorphisms

 We present a very specific example in \cref{thm:example} for concreteness, but in \cref{sec:gen} we generalise this procedure to construct a family of examples to prove the following result. \begin{theorem} Let $A:\bbT^2\to\bbT^2$ be a linear map with integer eigenvalues and at least one eigenvalue greater than $1$.
 Then there exists a partially hyperbolic surface endomorphism which is homotopic to $A$ and is dynamically incoherent. \end{theorem} For the non-hyperbolic case, where $|\lambda_2|>|\lambda_1|=1$, examples establishing \cref{thm:allclasses} have already been constructed in \cite{heshiwang} and \cite{enco}.
 Thus, we prove the result by constructing incoherent examples homotopic to any expanding linear map with integer eigenvalues.

 {}

 To contrast the difference between the invertible and non-invertible settings, we briefly survey the known examples of dynamical incoherence in the case of diffeomorphisms.
-For partially hyperbolic diffeomorphisms with a center bundle of dimension 2 or higher, it is possible to construct examples with smooth center bundles that are not integrable.
+For partially hyperbolic diffeomorphisms with a centre bundle of dimension 2 or higher, it is possible to construct examples with smooth centre bundles that are not integrable.
 In this smooth setting, the integrability, or lack thereof, is given by the involutivity condition of Frobenius.
 See \cite{bw} and \cite{hammerlindl-jmd} for further details.